Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Pitch Strength
 Yaw Strength
 Roll Strength
-Strength of the rotation on the respective axis
+Strength of rotation on the respective axis.

 Pitch Thrust Vec Str (new in 1.2)
 Yaw Thrust Vec Str